Using Neem Oil: Making Neem Shampoo, Lotion And Cream

 - For skin problems: apply directly onto the skin two or three times a day.

 You should not use undiluted neem oil on your skin.
-I also suggest that you always try out a very small amount, on a small area, and see if your skin reacts in any way.
+If using it as a lotion or cream I also suggest that you always try out a very small amount, on a small area, and see if your skin reacts in any way.

-Some people are sensitive to neem oil (though not at this low concentration).
-Depending on how the neem oil was processed there could also be traces of other ingredients that cause allergies.
+Some people are sensitive to neem oil (though not usually at this low concentration).
+Depending on how the neem oil was processed there could also be traces of other ingredients and solvents that cause allergies.
 It's simple common sense to test it first.

 More Neem Tree Home Remedies